The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 stereo cameras (Intel Realsense, ZED, etc.) are allowed.

 However, cameras that provide additional information such as detection results or VIO results through internal processing are not allowed.
+(Providing only depth information is allowed)

-Motor:Only the "One-Design Motor" specified by the organizers may be used.
-Only a single motor can be used in the powertrain.
+Motor: Only a single motor can be used in the powertrain.

 Detection Box: Vehicles must be easily detectable by the opponent's LiDAR.

-Therefore, the vehicle must occupy a space of at least 12ร12cm in all horizontal planes between 10~30cm from the ground.
+Therefore, the vehicle must occupy a space of at least 12Γ12cm in all horizontal planes between 10~30cm from the ground.

 Foam Bumper: To minimize damage in collisions, bumpers must be made of soft material.